singaltanmay/cineast-wiki/Objects-Glossary.md

 The categories are the collection of features to search for.
 They can be found [here](https://github.com/vitrivr/cineast/blob/master/cineast.json).
 All the nodes in `features` block in `retriever` block are categories with subnodes being the features belonging to that particular category.

 ## QueryTermType
-An Enum which tells the type of a query term.
+An Enum tells the type of query term.

 ```
 QueryTermType : Enum